wedesoft/aiscm/README.md

 [**AIscm**][1] is a **real-time computer vision extension** for the [**Guile programming language**][2].
 Performance in Scheme is achieved by means of a JIT compiler.

-Control all data and machine code down to every single bit and byte.
+Control all data and machine code down to every single bit and byte!

 ![](doc/aiscm.gif "AIscm")